SANKARAMDAS/bookshop/README.md

 Clone it-

-Setup F.E section > goto the client folder > run 'yarn' > and after that 'yarn run' Setup B.E section > goto the backend folder > index.js > under the //db connection change the deatils according to your MySql config. > Goto your MySql workbench and create a new schema name according to index.js file setup and create a table called books and as per the index.js // create book section table row(use those columns), (after the setup you can put some dummy data also) > now to the client folder I use http req port no, change those according to your's. > then run the server - 'yarn start'.
+Setup F.E section > goto the client folder > run 'yarn' > and after that 'yarn start' Setup B.E section > goto the backend folder > index.js > under the //db connection change the deatils according to your MySql config. > Goto your MySql workbench and create a new schema name according to index.js file setup and create a table called books and as per the index.js // create book section table row(use those columns), (after the setup you can put some dummy data also) > now to the client folder I use http req port no, change those according to your's. > then run the server - 'yarn start'.